aegatlin/yamss/README.md

 I hypothesize that for every tool I use, and across every machine I use, these four steps will successfully encapsulate the process of using a tool on my machine.
 The implication here is that if I want to install an arbitrary tool on a machine, I can do so within these four functions.

-The first aspect of this setup script paradigm is that each tool will have a shell script, `[tool_name].sh`, and that each of these shell scripts will make available none, some, or all of the above listed functions.
+The first aspect of this setup script paradigm is that each tool will have a shell script, `[tool_name].zsh`, and that each of these shell scripts will make available none, some, or all of the above listed functions.
 Consider these to be the tool's "public functions"

 ## Interleaving steps